jadijadi/lpic1book/content/1031_work_on_the_command_line.md

 ## Objectives

-* Use single shell commands and one-line command sequences to perform basic tasks on the command line.
+- Use single shell commands and one-line command sequences to perform basic tasks on the command line.
-* Use and modify the shell environment including defining, referencing, and exporting environment variables.
+- Use and modify the shell environment, including defining, referencing, and exporting environment variables.
-* Use and edit command history.
+- Use and edit command history.
-* Invoke commands inside and outside the defined path.
+- Invoke commands inside and outside the defined path.

 ## Terms
-* bash
+- `bash`
-* echo
+- `echo`
-* env
+- `env`
-* export
+- `export`
-* pwd
+- `pwd`
-* set
+- `set`
-* unset
+- `unset`
-* type
+- `type`
-* which
+- `which`
-* man
+- `man`
-* uname
+- `uname`
-* history
+- `history`
-* `.bash_history`
+- `.bash_history`
-* Quoting
+- Quoting

 ### Shells and Bash

 <iframe width="560" height="315" src="https://www.youtube.com/embed/X-zq9-FhjOA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-You issue your commands in a shell; it's your command line interface and you have various options for it.
-To reach your shell you should login into the system in the text mode or run one of the various *Terminal Emulators* in your GUI.
+You issue your commands in a shell; it's your command line interface, and you have various options for it.
+To reach your shell, you should login into the system in the text mode or run one of the various *Terminal Emulators* in your GUI.
 Some samples are `gnome-terminal`, `konsole`, `xterm`, etc.

 After running the Terminal Emulator or logging into the text mode, you are in the shell and you can issue commands.
 Although `bash` (GNU Bourne Again shell) is the most common one, you might use `zsh`, `dash`, `ksh`, `csh`, and others.